 I want to be clear about this article.
 I’ll summarize my thoughts in four points:

 3- Many activities can be healthy with the proper education, balance, and adaptability to the individual.
-The big issue with some activities is the lack of limits or rules from the human side.
-There is no doubt that some activities directly influence some drives of dogs, and the lack of balance can originate from other behaviors.
+The big issue with some activities is the human side's lack of limits or rules.
+Undoubtedly, some activities directly influence some drives of dogs, and the lack of balance can originate from other behaviors.
 There are different perceptions of how we define “my dog likes this.”
 The manipulative way we humans alter the drives and the kinds of play (social, locomotor, and object play) of other species can create different levels of intensity and types of response in individuals.

 Edited by Dana Lee